-If then answer that business rules are code, we know that they may have one or more people maintaining procedural code such as Java, C, Python, Ruby, or Kotlin.
+If they answer that business rules are code, we know that they may have one or more people maintaining procedural code such as Java, C, Python, Go, Ruby, Rust, or Kotlin.
 Their mindset is that software developers create and maintain rules.

 But if they answer that their business rules are data, we know they have a more enterprise-scale understanding of the creation and maintenance of business rules.
 They understand how business rules can be stored in a database, queried, extracted, maintained, as reused as reusable software components.
 They might also discuss what rules are the most important to their business, how they are curated, how often they are executed, and how they are related to other rules.
 The key here is do they see how rules are related to other things.

 The more a business unit see the relationships between rules and the external world, the better they are willing to see the benefits of storing rules in an enterprise knowledge graph.

 Neither of the code vs. data answers is wrong.
 But the answer reveals where the business units are in their evolution of business rules as reusable assets and the fitness of EKGs to store complex rule relationships.

 Next, let’s analyze what types of rules should be stored in enterprise knowledge graphs and executed on the next generation of 1,000x graph hardware.

 I should preface this discussion with the acknowledgment that rule taxonomies vary widely based on who you are talking to and the context of your discussion.
 For a great book on this topic, you might enjoy George Lakoff’s book Women, Fire, and Dangerous Things.